-Distributed energy resources (DER) is the name given to renewable energy units or systems that are commonly located on the rooftops of houses or businesses to provide them with power.
-Another name for DER is “behind the meter” because the electricity is generated ‘behind’ the electricity meter in the home or business.
+Distributed energy resources (DER) is the name given to renewable energy units or systems that are commonly located at houses or businesses to provide them with power.
+Another name for DER is “behind the meter” because the electricity is generated or managed ‘behind’ the electricity meter in the home or business.

-Common examples of DER include rooftop solar PV units, battery storage, electric vehicles and chargers, smart meters, and home energy management technologies.
-These separate elements work together to form distributed generation.
+Common examples of DER include rooftop solar PV units, battery storage, thermal energy storage, electric vehicles and chargers, smart meters, and home energy management technologies.

 Distributed energy resources in Australia

 DER is changing the way Australia produces and manages electricity.
-Rather than electricity being generated by big power stations, it is now starting to come from many places including millions of homes and businesses.
+Rather than electricity being generated by big, centralised power stations, it is now starting to come from many places including millions of homes and businesses.

-The demand for DER in Australia is also expected to grow, with the Electricity Network Transformation Roadmap estimating that by 2050 DER may contribute up to 45 per cent of Australia’s electricity generation.
+The demand for DER in Australia is also expected to grow, with the Electricity Network Transformation Roadmap estimating that by 2050 DER may contribute up to 45 per cent of Australia’s electricity generation capacity.

-This means that the organisations responsible for managing electricity distribution have a massive challenge to ensure that it all works together and the electricity grid remains stable.
+This means that the organisations responsible for managing the electricity system have a massive challenge to ensure that it all works together and the electricity grid remains stable.

 In 2018, we established the Distributed Energy Integration Program (DEIP), a collaboration of government agencies, market authorities, industry and consumer associations with the shared aim of maximising the value of customers’ DER for all energy users.
 The DEIP supports information exchange and collaboration on DER issues, enabling a more efficient identification of knowledge gaps and priorities, and accelerating reforms in the interest of customers.

 We are also providing funding support for projects that demonstrate how the effective use of distributed energy resources can help Australia transition to a secure and reliable grid with a high share of renewables.